TUCTF/write-ups-2015/PoliCTF/GrabBag/HardInterview/README.md

 ##Overview
-For this challenge we were only given a url and a port `interview.polictf.it:80` Upon connecting to the url on port 80 we are presented with a banner than reads Department of Defense: Restricted Access Only.
+For this challenge we were only given a url and a port `interview.polictf.it:80` Upon connecting to the url on port 80 we are presented with a banner than reads `Department of Defense: Restricted Access Only`.
 It looks a lot like a bash prompt thought with username being fish and computer name being sword.

 ##Challenge Solution
 With everything we know up until this point, something should smell a little fishy (pun intended).
 For those of you who have seen it, there have been a lot of references to the movie Swordfish.
 Keep that in mind.
 At the moch bash prompt my first idea was to try and get an idea of what commands were accepted.
 Trying `?` didn't work but typing `help` generates the following: